Mulgrave Cricket Club

 Established 1905 – a brief history

-Just after the turn of the 20th century, a group of farmers living in the Mulgrave/Wheelers Hill market garden area, decided to form a Cricket Club.
+In the early 1900s, a group of farmers in the Mulgrave/Wheelers Hill area founded the Mulgrave Cricket Club.

-Local families such as the Arnott’s, the Gunthers and many others were very much part of this club, also playing Australian rules football in the area, which led to the formation of the Mulgrave Football Club at Mulgrave Reserve, in the 1920s.
-Over the next 50 odd years, Mulgrave Cricket Club was a member of various Cricket Associations in the outer east of Melbourne.
+Local families like the Arnott's and Gunther's were integral to the club, also contributing to the formation of the Mulgrave Football Club in the 1920s.
+Over the next 50 years, Mulgrave Cricket Club participated in various local cricket associations.

 Go Mully!